shadowga/website/_docs/1/c-navigation.md

  * `/homes` - Provides a list of your homes.
  * `/home <home>` - Takes you home to a home.
 (Slightly less weird.)

+### Other commands
+WorldEdit and other plugins come bundled with navigaton-centic commands.
+Teleportation features with narrow functionality are listed here.

+ * `/thru` - No arguments, teleports you through the block you are specifically facing.
+ * `/tppos <x> <y> <z> [yaw] [pitch]` - Takes you to a specified set of block coordinates.

 ## Dynamic map
 Dynmap, as abbreviated in the name, is a dynamic map generator.